aygame101/Project-Epitech-YEP-600/README.md

 ## English

 ### Description
-EpiGamble is a social casino mobile application developed with React Native and Expo.
+EpiGamble is a casino mobile application developed with React Native and Expo.
 It provides several mini-games (slot machine, blackjack, roulette), a daily bonus system, an integrated chat, and a global leaderboard based on players' earnings.
 The project uses Firebase for authentication, real-time database, and cloud functions.

 ### Key Features
 - Slot machine with animations and random winnings